 Whether you are looking to rent or buy, the cost of accommodation in Canada has risen significantly in the recent years and Nova Scotia is no exception.
 However, the province is still among the cheapest provinces in the country and Halifax is a lot cheaper than some other major cities.

 For example, let’s compare the price of the average family home in Halifax to the same three cities we used above.
 In Halifax, the average price is $545,000, in Toronto $1.35 million and in Vancouver $1,374,500.
 From that, we can clearly see how much further your money will go on the housing market in Halifax.
 However, the price is not that different compared to Montreal where the average house price is $587,415.

 Average rents have gone up, too in.
-Last year, the average monthly rent for a two-bedroom apartment was 2,041C$ and for one-bedroom 1,574C$.
-Compared to 2020, the average price had risen over 160C$ in a year.
+Last year, the average monthly rent for a two-bedroom apartment was $2,041, and for a one-bedroom $1,574.
+Compared to 2020, the average price rose over $160 in a year.

 If we compare the rental prices of Halifax to those in Toronto and Vancouver, you can expect to pay about 70% less rent in Halifax.
 Montreal, once again, is only a little more expensive than Halifax.

 When you are figuring out your monthly expenses, you need to include the cost of either public or private transport.
 Unless you walk or cycle everywhere and incur no costs.